LSSTDESC/CLMM/CONTRIBUTING.md

     git pull origin master
     git push origin branchname
     ```
 4. You can continue to edit your code and push changes to the `branchname` remote branch.
-Once you are satisfied with your changes, you can submit a [pull request](https://help.github.com/articles/about-pull-requests/) to request that the changes you made in `branchname` be merged into the master repository.
-Navigate to the [CLMM pulls page](https://github.com/LSSTDESC/CLMM/pulls) and click 'New pull request.'
-Select `branchname`, fill out a name and description for the pull request, and submit for approval by CLMM admins.
+    Once you are satisfied with your changes, you can submit a [pull request](https://help.github.com/articles/about-pull-requests/) to merge your changes from `branchname` into the master branch.
+    Navigate to the [CLMM Pull Requests](https://github.com/LSSTDESC/CLMM/pulls) and click 'New pull request.'
+    Select `branchname`, fill out a title and description for the pull request, and, optionally, request review by a CLMM team member.
     Once the pull request is approved, it will be merged into the CLMM master branch.

 NOTE: Code is not complete without unit tests and documentation.
-Please ensure that unit tests (both new and old) all pass and that docs run successfully.
+Please ensure that unit tests (both new and old) all pass and that docs compile successfully.
 To run all of the unit tests, run `pytest` in the root package directory.
 To test the docs, in the root package directory, run `make -C docs/ clean` to delete any existing documents and then `make -C docs/ html` to rebuild the documentation.
-If you do not first run `clean`, you may compile locally but fail online.
+If you do not first run `clean`, you may compile locally but fail in continuous integration.

 ## Additional resources

 Here's a list of additional resources which you may find helpful in navigating git for the first time.
 * The DESC Confluence page on [Getting Started with Git and Github](https://confluence.slac.stanford.edu/display/LSSTDESC/Getting+Started+with+Git+and+GitHub)
 * [Phil Marshall's Getting Started repository and FAQ](https://github.com/drphilmarshall/GettingStarted#forks)